| Last updated on November 14th, 2023

 The Taz Visa® is a credit builder credit card that offers a platform for responsible use but little else.
 The card, from First National Bank, continuously monitors for credit limit increases, giving you the tools you need to demonstrate a positive credit history and graduate to more impressive rewards cards in the future.

 - Why Should You Apply?

-- Cash Advance Transaction Fee: Either $5 or 1% of the amount of the cash advance, whichever is greater
+- Cash Advance Transaction Fee: 2% of the amount of each cash advance

 - Return Payment Penalty Fee: Up to $25